4-State Sports Show (Collection #128 – 1 Box)

 Williams-Wyrsch, Rhonda Collection (Collection #44 – 1 Folder)

-Two booklets, “The Story of Saturnin Bena” and “The Story of the Three Buchanan Brothers,” created by Rhonda Williams-Wyrsch in 2005 about her family history.
+Two booklets, “The Story of Saturnin Bena” and & “The Story of the Three Buchanan Brothers,” created by Rhonda Williams-Wyrsch in 2005 about her family history.
 Collection contains copies of photographs and information on the Buchanan Brothers and other family members from Missouri.

 The correspondence, classroom work, reports and other documents of Homer M. Wilson, who got his degree from the Missouri School of Mines in Rolla, Missouri in 1915 and worked as a miner in various places in the United States from 1912-1914, before getting a job as a mining engineer for American Lead, Zinc and Smelting Company of Carterville, Missouri, who he worked for from 1915-1917.